shaialon/ai-search/README.md

 # AI Search - Booking.com Example

-AI Search is a CLI-based application leveraging OpenAI's API to perform intelligent search operations on the Booking.com travel site.
+AI Search is a server application leveraging OpenAI's API to perform intelligent search operations on the Booking.com travel site.

 It's Designed with Node.js, and allows users to query structured information in natural language